 An intermediate writing and research course based in readings on the western intellectual and cultural heritage and their global contexts.
 The course will emphasize the basic research skills involved in both academic writing and studio processes.
 Twenty pages of student expository writing will be required.
-Prerequisite LLC 101.
-Offered spring.
 3 credits.
+Prerequisite: LLC101.
+Books and supplies to be determined by instructor.

-Writing & Inquiry III: Narrative Forms
+Writing & Inquiry III: Narrative Forms LLC 203

 This course continues to build students' skills in writing, research, critical thinking, and argument, while introducing a survey of narrative forms and critical methods based in narratology to be used in the analysis and understanding of narrative.
-Offered fall and spring.
-Prerequisites: LLC 101 and LLC 102.
 3 credits.
+Prerequisites: LLC101 and LLC102.
+Books and supplies to be determined by instructor.